-Reasons for Using Steam Distillation
+Reasons for Steam Distillation

-Matter surface has high energy molecules that are in contact with the atmosphere, which exert a certain pressure against the atmosphere due to their internal energies, known as vapor pressure.
+Matter surface has high energy molecules in contact with the atmosphere, which exert a certain pressure against the atmosphere due to their internal energies, known as vapor pressure.
 If this pressure exceeds the atmospheric pressure, those molecules evaporate.
 Since heating increases the internal energy of those molecules, it also increases vapor pressure.

 How It Works

-The evaporated mixture of steam and the organic compounds is passed through jackets that have cold water coming in at one end.
+The evaporated mixture of steam and the organic compounds passes through jackets that have cold water coming in at one end.
 The evaporated mixture then passes out as hot water from the other end after cooling the mixture down.
 This condenses the mixture, which is then collected and allowed to settle.
 During the settling process, the extracted organic compounds come to the top, and they are then separated by filtering out the settled water from below.